cinghie/wordpress-starter-pack/wp-content/plugins/woocommerce-services/readme.txt

 6. Checking and exporting the label purchase reports

 == Changelog ==

+= 1.26.0 - 2022-05-27 =
+* Add   - Tool to clear cached Tax server responses from the transients.
+* Tweak - Enable shipping tax by default if is Florida interstate shipping.

+= 1.25.28 - 2022-05-12 =
+* Fix   - Notice: Undefined index: 'from_country' when validating TaxJar request.

+= 1.25.27 - 2022-05-03 =
+* Fix   - Cart with non-taxable product still calculate the tax.
+* Tweak - Validate the TaxJar request before calling the api and cache 404 and 400 TaxJar response error for 5 minutes.

+= 1.25.26 - 2022-04-19 =
+* Fix   - Display error on cart block and checkout block from WC Blocks plugin.
+* Fix   - TaxJar does not calculate Quebec Sales Tax when shipping from Canadian address.

+= 1.25.25 - 2022-03-29 =
+* Fix   - TaxJar does not get the tax if the cart has non-taxable on the first item.
+* Tweak - Use regex to check on WC Rest API route for WooCommerce Blocks compatibility.

+= 1.25.24 - 2022-03-17 =
+* Fix - Empty document is opened when Firefox is set to open PDF file using another program.
+* Fix - Label purchase modal sections getting cut off.

 = 1.25.23 - 2022-02-10 =
 * Tweak - Make "Name" field optional if "Company" field is not empty.